-14 December 2016: I’m not sure why this post is currently getting so many hits but please consider viewing this video and visiting the home page of this blog in order to put the material below into its full context.
-Thanks.
+14 December 2016: Please consider viewing this video and visiting the home page of this blog in order to put the material below into context.

 The Charity Commission’s response to the below submission is here.